wendyverdonk93/docs/content/payments/methods/banks/bank-transfer/about.md

 - You can [adjust payment link lifetimes](/developer/api/adjusting-payment-link-lifetimes/) in emails to customers.
 Bank Transfer transactions are active for 60 days.
 By&nbsp;default, payment links expire after 30 days.

-- To avoid stock-related issues if a customer fails to pay within 60 days, you can hold your inventory in your backend until they complete the payment.
+- To avoid stock-related issues if a customer fails to pay within 60 days, you can hold your inventory in your [backend](/getting-started/glossary/#backend) until they complete the payment.
 This&nbsp;depends on your ecommerce platform or integration, and your products and/or services.
 **Note:** MultiSafepay bears no responsibility for stock-related issues.

-- To change how bank transfers are validated, check whether this is possible in your ecommerce platform backend.
+- To change how bank transfers are validated, check whether this is possible in your backend.

 - See also [Emailing payment instructions to the customer yourself](/payments/methods/banks/bank-transfer/user-guide/emailing-payment-instructions/).